davidwyly/rxn/README.md

 Rxn uses a namespacing structure that explicitly matches the directory structure of the class files.
 While also convenient, it is mainly used to implement some pretty cool autoloading features.

-Say, for example, that you created a class named `\Vendor\Product\Model\MyAwesomeModel`.
+Say, for example, that you created a class named `\Organization\Product\Model\MyAwesomeModel`.
 Just put the file in a directory structure that follows the namespace convention (e.g., `{root}/organization/product/model/MyAwesomeModel.php`).
 When you need to call the class, just invoke the class by calling it directly.
 There's no need to put a `require` anywhere.

 **BEFORE (not using autoloading):**
 ```php